saiko-tech/csgo-demo-voice-capture-example/README.md

 You need to have the following installed:

-- Linux (macOS or WSL may work but not tested)
+- Linux (macOS or WSL may work, but are not tested)
 - CS:GO Linux Binaries
 - CELT - Audio Codec Library
 - Sox - Sound Processing Tools (for conversion to `.wav`)

 ## Running the example

+Adjust the paths in the below example before running.

 ```terminal
 STEAM_LIBRARY="..." # <--- insert path to steam library here